thinking-with-computers/ludus-spec/README.md

 This is a simple but quite robust form of type-checking that allows for polymorphic behaviours.
 It is somewhat verbose, but that discourages overly-ambitious typechecking.
 The prelude/standard library will be typechecked in this way.

 ##### Unresolved design decision: named patterns
 This one is... interesting.
 I haven't quite seen it elsewhere (maybe in one of Bob Nystrom's languages?); I believe it's semanticaly very iteresting but may have terrible performance characteristics (especially to the extent that it encourages deeply-nested patterns).
 But you could use named patterns to describe the shapes of various collections.
 Perhaps something like `pattern NumberOk <- (:ok, value as :number)`, and then use `NumberOk` as the name for a positive result tuple that can only hold a number, which would come after `as` in a pattern.
 These would not bind names (although they can have names in their description), but would match or not.
-This could function like a sort of ad-hoc user-facing type system. _Temporary decision: wait and see; don't add this yet._ In particular, this will
+This could function like a sort of ad-hoc user-facing type system. _Temporary decision: wait and see; don't add this yet._

 One possible restriction to avoid deeply-nested patterns is to avoid named patterns at all!
 No named patterns in the definition of named patterns.